sophiew07/ResistanceCalculator/README.md

-# Absract
-This program can be used to calculate the resistance of a resistor.
+This program can be used to calculate the values of resistance in range of a resistor.